X7md/x7md/README.md

 ### Hello there 👋

-I'm Hamad Binqali 18 years old, Saudi guy live in Makkah - Saudi Arabia I'm a Full JavaScript Developer. love coding 💖, and I'm coding almost everyday 🧑🏽‍💻,
+I'm Hamad Binqali 18 years old, Saudi guy live in Makkah - Saudi Arabia, I'm a Full JavaScript Developer. love coding 💖, and I'm coding almost everyday 🧑🏽‍💻,
 I can make Modern Website, From FrontEnd to BackEnd and dealing with Databases, API, Command Line & Shell Scripting, and so on... currently I studying Engineering at UQU 📃✏️.